Secret society: Definitions

+The National Christian Association (1868–1983) is an example of an organization opposed to secret societies.

 Realms

 Politics

 Because some secret societies have political aims, they are illegal in several countries.
 Italy (Constitution of Italy, Section 2, Articles 13–28) and Poland, for example, ban secret political parties and political organizations in their constitutions.

 Colleges and universities

 Many student societies established on university campuses in the United States have been considered secret societies.
 Perhaps one of the most famous secret collegiate societies is Skull and Bones at Yale University.
-The influence of undergraduate secret societies at colleges such as Harvard College, Cornell University, Dartmouth College, Emory University, the University of Chicago, the University of Virginia, Georgetown University, New York University, and Wellesley College has been publicly acknowledged, if anonymously and circumspectly, since the 19th century.
+The influence of undergraduate secret societies at colleges such as Harvard College, Cornell University, Florida State University, Dartmouth College, Emory University, the University of Chicago, the University of Virginia, Georgetown University, New York University, and Wellesley College has been publicly acknowledged, if anonymously and circumspectly, since the 19th century.

 British universities have a long history of secret societies or quasi-secret clubs, such as The Pitt Club at Cambridge University, Bullingdon Club at Oxford University, the Kate Kennedy Club, The Kensington Club and the Praetorian Club at the University of St Andrews, and the 16' Club at St David's College.
 Another British secret society is the Cambridge Apostles, founded as an essay and debating society in 1820.
 Not all British universities host solely academic secret societies; both The Night Climbers of Cambridge and The Night Climbers of Oxford require both brains and brawn.

 In France, Vandermonde is the secret society of the Conservatoire National des Arts et Métiers.

-Notable examples in Canada include Episkopon at the University of Toronto's Trinity College, and the Society of Thoth at the University of British Columbia.
+Notable examples in Canada include Episkopon at the University of Toronto's Trinity College and the Society of Thoth at the University of British Columbia.

 Secret societies are disallowed in a few colleges.
 The Virginia Military Institute has rules that no cadet may join a secret society, and secret societies have been banned at Oberlin College from 1847 to the present, and at Princeton University since the beginning of the 20th century.

-Confraternities in Nigeria are secret-society-like student groups within higher education.
+Confraternities in Nigeria are secret-society-like student groups within higher education, some of which have histories of violence and organized crime.
 The exact death toll from confraternity activities is unclear.
 One estimate in 2002 was that 250 people had been killed in campus cult-related murders in the previous decade, while the Exam Ethics Project lobby group estimated that 115 students and teachers had been killed between 1993 and 2003.

 The Mandatory Monday Association is thought to operate out of a variety of Australian universities including the Australian Defence Force Academy.
 The Association has numerous chapters that meet only on Mondays to discuss business and carry out rituals.

 The only secret society abolished and then legalized is that of The Philomaths, which is now a legitimate academic association founded on a strict selection of its members.